mauricelambert/WebScripts/docs/Server_Configuration.md

  - *auth_script*: filename for the authentication script
  - *auth_failures_to_blacklist*: Number of authentication failures to blacklist an IP address or user
  - *blacklist_time*: Time in seconds to blacklist an IP address or user
+ - *admin_groups*: This integer list defines all ID groups with privileges (for WebScripts administration)
  - *exclude_auth_paths*: Start of paths where the unauthenticated user gets access
  - *exclude_auth_pages*: Specific page where the unauthenticated user has access
+ - *session_max_time*: timeout in seconds for WebScript sessions
+ - *csrf_max_time*: timeout in seconds for WebScript CSRF tokens
  - *scripts_path*: paths to research a script (if not defined in script configuration)
  - *ini_scripts_config*: **glob syntax** to research INI scripts configurations files
  - *json_scripts_config*: **glob syntax** to research JSON scripts configurations files